Cleansed: Audience response

-The first production of Cleansed was attended by low audience numbers, with it reportedly playing to an average of just 14 per cent of the theatre's audience capacity.
+The first production of Cleansed was attended by low audience numbers, with it reportedly playing to an average of just 14 percent of the theatre's audience capacity.

 At an interview and Q&A session in 1998 at Royal Holloway University, Kane said:

 "most good plays are only really liked in retrospect […] When Cleansed was on at the Royal Court there was one point we were playing to very very small audiences.
 I saw, God knows what it was on, but there was this bit of old TV footage [of] some actors who were in Serjeant Musgrave's Dance.
 One of the most brilliant plays of the last hundred years.
 And one of the actors was saying "You know, we don't understand it.
 We think it's a really good play and last night no one came".
 Literally no one turned up to see it. […] So how did it become such a classic, which it has.
 To me I think it's kind of, anything which no one turns up [to see] at some point is bound to turn out to be quite good.
 And anything that sells to packed out audiences, there's probably something wrong with it.
 There's probably a real problem there".

 According to critic Aleks Sierz in his book In-Yer-Face Theatre: British Drama Today, when he saw the play "The audience, many of whom were gay, was very small but appreciative.
 People loved the play's gender confusions, laughing at Robin's clumsiness as he and Grace swap clothes, and were also gripped by the raw emotion onstage; only one person walked out."